k8-g/T1A2-Portfolio/README.md

 **Hover Behaviours**
 - Allows the user to see when they are hovering over an interactable button or link.
 This is used in both navigational menus, as well as the buttons on About and Contact pages, and all links included on every page.
 There is also a hover reaction when hovering over the different projects and blogs in the Projects overview page and Blogs overview page.
 This makes it easier for the user to see what is interactable and what isn't.

+**Back to Top Button**
+- This button pops up when the user has scrolled down a certain amount, allowing the user to easily pop back to the top to access the navigation bar more quickly.
+It has has a colour change effect when hovered over.

 ## Screenshots